carbon-language/carbon-lang/llvm/docs/YamlIO.rst

 it is parsed.
 This allows dynamic types of nodes.
 But the YAML I/O model uses static typing, so there are limits to how you can use tags with the YAML I/O model.
 Recently, we added support to YAML I/O for checking/setting the optional tag on a map.
-Using this functionality it is even possbile to support different mappings, as long as they are convertible.
+Using this functionality it is even possible to support different mappings, as long as they are convertible.

 To check a tag, inside your mapping() method you can use io.mapTag() to specify